-Gross unrealized gains and losses on our marketable securities were immaterial in the aggregate as of March 31, 2019 and December 31, 2018, and gross unrealized losses for marketable securities that had been in an unrealized loss position for greater than 12 consecutive months were also immaterial as of March 31, 2019 and December 31, 2018.
-We evaluated all available evidence and concluded that our marketable securities are not other than temporarily impaired as of March 31, 2019 and December 31, 2018.
+Gross unrealized gains and losses on our marketable securities were immaterial in the aggregate as of March 31, 2020 and December 31, 2019.
+We evaluated all available evidence and did not recognize any allowance for credit losses for our marketable securities as of March 31, 2020 and December 31, 2019.
+We will continue to monitor the effects of the COVID-19 pandemic on expected credit losses.